rawanessam/AITicketClassifier/readme.md

-# 🛠️ SenaryLabTask: AI-Powered Support Ticket Classifier
+# AI-Powered Support Ticket Classifier

 A full-stack web application that enables users to submit support tickets, which are then analyzed using OpenAI's API to classify their content and assess urgency.